paulfioravanti/paulfioravanti.github.io/_posts/2017-11-17-setting-up-a-jekyll-blog.md

-After generating a few different test blogs and applying different themes, I found that [Minima][], the default theme, is the one that works most seemlessly out-of-the-box: it includes [all the layouts][minima-layouts] that a newly-generated site wants by default, as well as integrations for [Disqus comments][minima-disqus] and
+After generating a few different test blogs and applying different themes, I found that [Minima][], the default theme, is the one that works most seamlessly out-of-the-box: it includes [all the layouts][minima-layouts] that a newly-generated site wants by default, as well as integrations for [Disqus comments][minima-disqus] and
 [Google Analytics][minima-google-analytics].
 This ease of use, coupled with my